merjemmm/WA-EV-Analysis/README.md

 | 2024-04-30 00:00:00 | Clallam      |                            30 |                        21408 |            21438 |

 This plot shows the number of registered Electric Vehicles for every county in Washington State.
 As shown, King County has the most EVs of any county.
-However, it also has almost double the population that Pierce, the county with the second largest amount of EVS, does ([King County Population](https://www.census.gov/quickfacts/kingcountywashington), [Pierce County Population](https://www.census.gov/quickfacts/piercecountywashington)).
+However, it also has almost double the population that Snohomish, the county with the second largest amount of EVS, does ([King County Population](https://www.census.gov/quickfacts/kingcountywashington), [Snohomish County Population](https://www.census.gov/quickfacts/fact/table/snohomishcountywashington/PST045216)).

 <iframe